foragepm/forage/docs/contributing.md

 ## Setup instructions

-You can find in-depth instructions to setup forest for local development in our [Development Documentation](development.md).
+You can find in-depth instructions to setup forage for local development in our [Development Documentation](development.md).

 ## Reporting a bug

 So you've found a bug, and want to help us fix it?
 Before filing a bug report, please double-check the bug hasn't already been reported.
-You can do so [on our issue tracker](https://github.com/forestpm/forest/issues?q=is%3Aissue+is%3Aopen+label%3Abug).
+You can do so [on our issue tracker](https://github.com/foragepm/forage/issues?q=is%3Aissue+is%3Aopen+label%3Abug).
 If something hasn't been raised, you can go ahead and create a new issue with the following information:

 * On which page did the error happen?
 * How can the error be reproduced?